ahmedHanzala/VaxWin/README.md

   <p>Please ensure that your code follows the project's coding standards and includes appropriate tests.</p>

   <h2>License</h2>
-  <p>VaxWin is released under the <a href="LICENSE">MIT License</a>.
+  <p>VaxWin is released under the <a href="LICENSE">Apache-2.0</a> License.
 Feel free to use, modify, and distribute the application according to the terms specified in the license.</p>

   <h2>Acknowledgements</h2>
   <ul>